Constipation and Defecation Problems

 After the impaction has been removed, the person may be told to add fiber to the diet or to use laxatives to prevent constipation.
 Laxatives may be used every two to three days if a bowel movement does not occur naturally.

 If the stool is not impacted, several options are available for treating constipation.
 Increasing the intake of fluids and fiber is often the first step.
 Vegetables, fruit (especially prunes), whole-grain breads, and high-fiber cereals are excellent sources of fiber.
-Bran is an alternative source.
+Bran is an alternative source, although it may cause excessive gas and bloating.
 To work well, fiber should be consumed with plenty of fluids.

 Laxatives and stool softeners are sometimes needed if changes in diet are insufficient.
 Most laxatives are safe for long-term uses, if used appropriately.